Is Blogging Dead When Compared to YouTube, Tiktok and More?

 This sort of headline and topic has been in circulation since early 2010.
 Each year, people talk about how blogging is dead and you should move on to other forms of marketing.

-Dooce.com is one of the original mommy bloggers and one of the first bloggers to become a bit famous, making hundreds of thousands of dollars a month and getting multiple book deals.
+Dooce.com is one of the original mommy bloggers and one of the first bloggers to become famous, making hundreds of thousands of dollars a month and landing multiple book deals.

 Her writing is smart, funny and she writes about her life.
 It’s sort of like a real life soap opera and it’s what drew a massive audience to her blog.
 It’s this sort of blogging that is dead for most people.
 Writing about whatever you want, hoping and wishing to build an audience.

 Don’t get me wrong, if you feel compelled to write then write.
 Writers write and I would never want to discourage you from doing what is in you to do.
 But the overwhelming majority of people who visit Website Creative Pro want to make money from blogging, but a great about me website or start and online store.